programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 >    - TABLE_OF_CONTENTS
 >    - TITLE

 What the `hathitrust-api` wrapper does is make the full metadata for a HT volume available as a Python object.
-Given a volume's identifier, we can request its metadata and then drill down into page-level information.
+Given a volume's identifier, we can request its metadata and then drill down through the page *sequence* into page-level information.
 The `htd:pfeat` *list* is associated with each page in a volume and in theory contains all features that apply to that page.
 In practice, there a quite a few more feature tags than the eight listed above.
 The one we will be working with is called IMAGE_ON_PAGE and is more abstractly visual than structural tags such as CHAPTER_START.
-Note that the `htd:pfeat` array may either not exist or be empty for a given page.
-This makes it important to write Python code that is free of assumptions and handles the possibility of key errors (which occur when you try to access a non-existent field in an object or dictionary).

 Tom Burton-West, a research librarian at the University of Michigan Library, works closely with HathiTrust and HTRC, HathiTrust's Research Center.
 Tom told me over email that HathiTrust is provided the `htd:pfeat` information by Google, with whom they have worked closely since HT's founding in 2008.
-A contact at Google gave Tom permission to share the following quote:
+A contact at Google gave Tom permission to share the following:

 > These tags are derived from a combination of heuristics, machine learning, and human tagging.